-When I first started playing guitar at age 12, I wondered if guitar lessons were worth it with everything you can learn online, through books, and with other resources.
+If you’re asking yourself, “are guitar lessons worth it?”
+I’ve been in your shoes!
+When I first started to play guitar as a total beginner at age 12, I wondered if guitar lessons were worth it with everything you can learn online, through books, and other resources.

 So are guitar lessons worth it?
-Guitar lessons are worth it for those who:
+I think guitar lessons are worth it for the musician who is:

-If the above aren’t true for you, then guitar lessons probably aren’t worth it for you.
+If the above aren’t true for you, then guitar lessons may not be worth it for you.

 Guitar Lessons Are Only Worth It If The Price Is Right

 Unfortunately, guitar lesson prices vary significantly based on a variety of factors and are difficult to predict for your specific situation.

 Where you live is probably the most important factor in determining how much local guitar lessons will cost.